earlyprint/earlyprint.github.io/eplab.md

     <a href="https://earlyprint.org/lab/tool_phrase_search.html"><img class="thumbnail" src="/assets/thumbs/phase_search.png" alt="Phrase search" title="Phrase search"/></a>
 </div>

 <p><a href="https://earlyprint.org/lab/tool_phrase_search.html">Phrase Search</a> provides a simplified interface for researching phrases and short passages of text, by automatically creating search queries based on both a phrase's form and its content.
-It is designed as a starting point for generating complex queries in Linguistic Search.</p>
+It is designed as a starting point for generating complex queries in Corpus Search.</p>

 <div style="clear:both;"></div>